MicrosoftDocs/office-developer-client-docs/docs/shared/integrating-im-applications-with-office.md

 # Integrating IM applications with Office

 This article describes how to configure an instant message (IM) client application so that it integrates with the social features in Office 2013, including displaying presence and sending instant messages from the contact card.

-If you have any questions or comments about this technical article or the processes that it describes, you can contact Microsoft directly by sending an email to [docthis@microsoft.com](mailto:docthis@microsoft.com).

 ## Introduction
 <a name="off15_IMIntegration_Intro"> </a>